monjikura/103-/README.md

 ...
 constitutional procedures in Article 159, obtaining the two Borneo states’ consent under Article 161E(2), and respecting Article 4(1), which states that the Federal Constitution is the supreme law of Malaysia.

+Bitcoin hashing difficulty is considered anomalous in November 2025 because it remains near all-time highs despite a significant drop in the Bitcoin price and miner revenue (hashprice).
+This divergence between network fundamentals and market price is highly unusual...
+Stochastic ( Graham )

 wire#it!
 https://github.com/torvalds